cm-cc/mesmer/README.md

 A `Makefile` is provided and the executable `mesmer` is build by simply issuing the command `make`.

 **NOTICE: as of now, the released code runs only at LO, NLO and NNLO.
 If NNLO extra leptonic pair production are selected, the execution stops with a warning.**

+## Warning
+**When running at NNLO, please understand that a subset of the purely virtual NNLO photonic corrections are approximate as described in 2. of the list of references, i.e. the subset of virtual corrections where at least two photons connect the muon and the electron fermionic lines.**

 ## Running the code
 Once compiled, **`MESMER`** is run by issuing in the working directory the command `./mesmer`, which displays a command prompt